 The CNMI has maintained a zero fatality rate for ALL CMV Crashes, Motorcoach/Passenger Crashes, and HM Crashes Involving HM Release/Spill since 2008.
 This outcome is a result of enforcement and educational activities performed by enforcement personnel.
-The program remains committed in maintaining this rate by continuing similar efforts, and by providing its personnel with skills training opportunities available in relation to motor coach safety.
+The Program remains committed in maintaining this rate by continuing similar efforts, and by providing its personnel with skills and training opportunities available in relation to Commercial Vehicle Safety.

-The program considers the great danger that the transportation of hazardous materials poses, which is why we will continue with our exceptional efforts to maintain a zero fatality rate.
+The Program considers the great danger that the transportation of hazardous materials poses, which is why it will continue with it's exceptional efforts to maintain a zero fatality rate.
 This rate is a result of thorough inspections, educational activities thorough formal presentations, and simple encounters on the highway.